dev-gaitano/obsidian/gaitanos-mind/03-permanent/GSAP Scroll Trigger Usage.md

 - Scrub
 - Pinning
-- Snaping
+- Snapping
-- Trigger (Anything scroll-based, not neccessarily animations)
+- Trigger (Anything scroll-based, not necessarily animations)

-Hier ist eine simple example;
+Here is one simple example;

 ```jsx
 // Register ScrollTrigger plugin
 gsap.registerPlugin(ScrollTrigger);
 ```

-1. Use the gsap ".to()" method
+1. Use the gsap `.to()` method

 ```jsx
 gsap.to();
 ```

-2. Pass in zwei arguments into the method,
+2. Pass in two arguments into the method,
    - The target element (Using CSS selectors)
    - An object to define attributes you want to pass onto the target element